Enabling Social Applications via Decentralized Social Data Management: Resilience to Malicious Attacks

 \section{Resilience to Malicious Attacks}

-A social data management service can be the target of attacks at different levels of the system: (1)~at the infrastructure level, (2)~at the social graph level, (3)~at the service level, and (4)~at the application level.
-The defenses against such attacks depend on the system design.
-In this section we discuss how the design characteristics of Prometheus enable the system to resist such attacks, or mitigate their effects on users.
+In this section, we discuss how the design characteristics of Prometheus enable the system to defend against attacks (1)~at the infrastructure level, (2)~at the social graph level, (3)~at the service level, and (4)~at the application level, or mitigate their effects on users.

-Attacks at the infrastructure level may attempt to install malcode in the system's software or firmware, or to hinder access to the service with a denial of service attack.
+Attacks at the infrastructure level may attempt to install malcode in the system's software or firmware, or to hinder access with a denial of service attack.
 Both centralized and decentralized systems are vulnerable to such attacks.
 A decentralized system, however, can be the target of additional infrastructure attacks, such as to disrupt system communications (routing of messages between peers) or content storage.
-Solutions to such attacks in DHT-based systems (such as Prometheus) are reviewed in~\cite{urdaneta11dht-security}.
+Solutions to eclipse and other infrastructure attacks in DHT-based systems (such as Prometheus) have been discussed in the past~\cite{urdaneta11dht-security}.

-Attacks on the social graph aim to manipulate the graph structure by modifying edges, creating new edges with malicious users~\cite{baltazar09koobface, zdnet09koobface-variants, news-cnet08koobface}, or bias honest users to reciprocate edges to attackers~\cite{realboy08}.
-A reciprocal friend edge to an attacker, as implemented in most OSNs, grants him partial or complete access to the victim's social data (i.e., online profile and personal information) and can be used for email spam and phishing campaigns (e.g.,~\cite{osn-attacks-surge11}).
-Centralized systems have complete knowledge of the social graph and monitor its changes to detect such malicious activity (e.g., Facebook Immune System~\cite{stein11fis}).
+Attacks on the social graph aim to manipulate the graph structure by modifying edges, creating new edges with malicious users\footnote{http://www.trendmicro.com/cloud-content/us/pdfs/security-intelligence/white-papers/wp\_the-real-face-of-koobface.pdf} or bias honest users to reciprocate edges to attackers.\footnote{http://ca.olin.edu/2008/realboy/index.html} A reciprocal edge to an attacker, as implemented in most OSNs, grants him partial or complete access to the victim's data (i.e., online profile and personal information) and can be used for email spam and phishing campaigns.\footnote{http://www.symantec.com/connect/blogs/social-network-attacks-surge} Centralized systems have complete knowledge of the social graph and monitor its changes to detect such malicious activity (e.g., Facebook Immune System~\cite{stein11fis}).
 However, the effectiveness of their defense systems is currently limited against socialbot attacks~\cite{boshmaf11socialbots}.
 Prometheus' directed, labeled and weighted social graph is more difficult to manipulate in such attacks because, while it is relatively easy to create an edge from the attacker to the victim, creating a useful reciprocal edge with appropriate label and weight is not in the attacker's control.
-In the future, Prometheus could employ techniques such as SybilLimit~\cite{yu08sybillimit}\no{yu06sybilguard,} to reduce even further the probability to reciprocate edges to sybil attackers.
+In the future, Prometheus could employ techniques such as SybilLimit~\cite{yu08sybillimit} to reduce further the probability to reciprocate edges to sybil attackers.